Urgot Build Guide by 12inchpvpness

 +9 Adaptive (5.4 AD or 9 AP)

-Welcome to another gimped champion guide brought to you by 12inchpvpness, generally you can find me floating around masters.
+Welcome to another gimped champion guide brought to you by 12inchpvpness, currently the number 1 Urgot NA.

 In this guide I will shamelessly plug my stream, give you cool descriptions of abilities that you probably already know the effect of, and Batista Bomb your teammate's ranked games with the one juggernaut that came out ranged.